 Within Spotsylvania County, implementation of the ECG has been limited.
 A commercial pad site located at the corner of Tidewater Trail and Bowman Drive was approved for development via site plan review in December, 2018.
 The project includes development of a standalone restaurant with a trail frontage improvement along Tidewater Trail.
 In August, 2018, 0.25 miles of right-of-way intended for future trail construction was secured along Thornton Rolling Road as part of project conditions associated with Board of Supervisors approval of a special use permit application there.
-Otherwise, large scale enhancements associated with ECG conversion from road based to roadside trail are most likely to occur via additional new development and/or road widening projects as targeted by the Thoroughfare Plan including along Tidewater Trail, Thornton Rolling Road, Mills Dr (Rt 17).
+This will complement efforts to establish an East Coast Greenway Auxilliary Trail.
+Otherwise, large scale enhancements associated with ECG conversion from road based to roadside trail are most likely to occur via additional new development and/or road widening projects as targeted by the Thoroughfare Plan including along Tidewater Trail, Mills Dr (Rt 17).